 Finishing up: Make sure you spread the final piece with the garlic butter on the final pass – it can be surprisingly easy to miss.
 Repeat everything for other half of loaf, if desired.
 Then you’ll wrap the garlic bread with the aluminum foil it’s sitting on.
 No mess!

 If you used both halves and wish to make the loaf complete for appearances sake, simply fit the two halves together before wrapping.
 Bake at 400F (200C) for about 20 minutes.

-The beauty of this method is that it’s so fast and easy to prepare garlic bread.
+The beauty of this method is that it’s so fast and easy to prepare garlic bread at home.
 You use one hand to manipulate the loaf and the other to spoon on the garlic butter.
 Because you’re only ever spooning onto a flat horizontal surface, you can be assured of smooth, even coverage.
 No more trying to drizzle garlic butter vertically into small slits!

 Another advantage is that if you run out of garlic butter after your first pass, you can simply melt more butter without adding the other ingredients for use on the reverse pass.
-This time-saving approach works because you’ve already added all the ingredients to one side of each slice, so no-one will notice if the other side only contains butter!
+This time-saving approach works because you’ve already added all the ingredients to one side of each slice.
+Each slice still contains all the delicious flavors on one side of it - no-one will ever know the other side is just butter!